Immigration updates

 The length of the PGWP depends on the length of the study program the student has completed, up to a maximum of three years.

-In order to be eligible for a PGWP you should meet the following general requirements:
+In order to be eligible for a PGWP you must meet the following general requirements:

 - you completed a study program at a designated learning institution